siam-hossain9/few-shot-fine-grained-baselines/README.md

 No task-specific training was used.

 ## Paper
-📄 Read the full paper
+📄 Read the full paper:https://github.com/siam-hossain9/few-shot-fine-grained-baselines/blob/main/Few_Shot_Fine_Grained.pdf

 ## Why This Matters
 This work shows that representation quality is more important than complex learning algorithms for few-shot tasks.